The Uniqueness of Cheri’s Auditory-Visual Focused Approach

 Discover what questions to ask and what to observe during visual activities.

-Complete questionnaire to receive your Auditory-Visual Report.
+Complete the questionnaire to receive your Auditory-Visual Report.